kormax/osaifu-keitai-google-pixel/README.md

 In my opinion, the following explanations, even with some overlap, could be valid:
   1. Google does not want to commit enabling Osaifu-Keitai for global markets where this feature is not required, allowing them to switch up chip/hardware suppliers in the future models without actually "taking back" any functionality from users.
   2. Google may not want to promote "closed" Osaifu-Keitai solution, trying to push FeliCa networks into implementing/allowing support via [Android Ready SE Alliance](https://developers.google.com/android/security/android-ready-se), which could be beneficial as it would give Google more contol in terms of software and UX, similarly to the way it was done by Apple;
-  3. Google did not pay licensing fees for non-japanese models, even though all chips come preconfigured, so they are obliged by contractual obligations to attempt to lock unlicensed devices out;
+  3. Google did not pay licensing fees for non-Japanese models, even though all chips come preconfigured, so they are obliged by contractual obligations to attempt to lock unlicensed devices out;
   4. Lack of proper communication between development teams who are/were unaware of this capability in global models.
 - Android implementation is worse in comparison to the one Apple has:
   - Google Wallet app wraps external apps instead of implementing all functionality on its own.